 Skip to main content

-Apply now for the CUPID Summer Translational Oncology Program, a competitive 9-week research experience for rising second-year medical students dedicated to oncology, health disparities, and community service.
+Apply by February 16 for the CUPID Summer Translational Oncology Program, a competitive nine-week research experience for rising second-year medical students dedicated to oncology, health disparities, and community service.

-The CUPID Summer Translational Oncology Program is a laboratory-based research experience designed to introduce rising second-year medical students to careers in oncology.
-Our mission is to cultivate an interest in cancer research among medical students who are:
+Class of 2028: The CUPID Summer Translational Oncology Program is a laboratory-based research experience at Johns Hopkins Medicine designed to introduce rising second-year medical students to careers in oncology.

-2. Interested in careers in academic oncology.
-US medical students interested in translational research and health care disparities, and have demonstrated a sustained commitment to community service are invited to apply.
+First-year medical students interested in translational research and health care disparities—and have demonstrated a sustained commitment to community service— are invited to apply.
+Students should be enrolled at an accredited medical school in the U.S. or US territories.

 The number of fellowships is limited and admission is highly competitive.
-Historically, we have reached out to students at institutions not affiliated with an NCI-designated cancer center.
+Historically, the program has reached out to students at institutions not affiliated with an NCI-designated cancer center.
 Accordingly, such applicants may be prioritized.

-The program will run for a total of 9 weeks (May 27 – July 25, 2025).
-Within these dates, students can select an 8-week period that best conforms to the academic calendar of their home medical school.
-Applicants who are not available for a full 8-week period will be considered on a case-by-case basis.
+The program runs for nine weeks (May 27–July 25).
+Within these dates, students can select an eight-week period that best conforms to the academic calendar of their home medical school.
+Applicants who are not available for a full eight-week period will be considered on a case-by-case basis.

 • An intensive, structured laboratory-based research experience.

-• A 7-week didactic lunch lecture series, during which faculty engage a small group of students.
-Topics vary, and include the molecular basis of cancer, the pathophysiology of common types of cancer, cancer etiology and epidemiology, cancer diagnosis and therapy, and cancer health disparities.
+• A seven-week didactic lunch lecture series, during which faculty engage a small group of students.
+Topics vary and include the molecular basis of cancer, the pathophysiology of common types of cancer, cancer etiology and epidemiology, cancer diagnosis and therapy, and cancer health disparities.

-• Students will be introduced to clinical subspecialties through targeted shadowing experiences.
+• Introductions to clinical subspecialties through targeted shadowing experiences.

-• To help build a broad professional network, students will participate in a two-day joint conference in Washington, DC that is focused on cancer survivorship and physician-patient communication.
+• To help build a broad professional network, students will participate in a two-day joint conference in Washington, D.C. focused on cancer survivorship and physician-patient communication.
 Students from other CUPID programs will be able to interact and network.

 • Other program activities include a student-led weekly journal club, didactic sessions focused on career development, an end-of-program research report, and a closing symposium, during which students present their original research to the Sidney Kimmel Comprehensive Cancer Center community.